carlosolarte/java-dist/docs/03-networking/content.md

 ### RMI
 - Remote calls from different clients might be executed concurrently.
 - Better to avoid _race conditions_!
-- Interoperability with other languages is possible (CORBA / IIOP)

 ---
 ### RMI
 - An access to a  _remote object_, implementing `Remote`,  is by reference : Clients may change the state